 To help control pollution impacts, the City of Bowling Green ensures that streets are swept regularly with street cleaning equipment.
 The City also has a system-wide leaf and brush collection program.
-In 2018, the City of Bowling Green sweeping program resulted in over 233 tons of debris being removed from the streets and disposed at the Wood County Landfill that otherwise would have gone into the collection system.
+In 2022, the City of Bowling Green sweeping program resulted in over 127.31 tons of debris being removed from the streets and disposed at the Wood County Landfill that otherwise had the potential to end up in the collection system.